abhishekjakhar/portfolio/_projects/plan-my-trip.md

   uses Google Vision API, Video Intelligence API, Basetrip API and Yatra API in combination.'
 coverImage: '/static/images/plan-my-trip-bg.png'
+result:
-result: 'We were in top 3 teams out of more than 100 teams but, couldnt win it.'
+  'We were in top 3 teams out of more than 100 teams but, could not win it.'
 contribution:
   'I developed the Google chrome extension with 1 other designer at Yatra Hacktahon.'